Apple Watch Control Center: How to Find & Use Control Center Icons

 Apple Watch Schooltime: Raised Hand Icon

 The raised hand icon enables Schooltime but doesn't disable it.
 Once enabled, you will only be able to see the date, time, and your name.
-To disable Schooltime, you need to turn the Digital Crown.
-It functions as an Apple Watch lock button, similar to Water Lock and Sleep mode.
+To disable Schooltime, you need to press and hold the Digital Crown, then confirm that you'd like to exit Schooltime.
+Schooltime functions like an Apple Watch lock button, similar to Water Lock and Sleep mode.

 Apple Watch Announce Messages Icon